Creative? Like to Cook? Work with People?

 Graduates of the program work at well-known restaurants and catering companies in Snohomish and King counties and run their own restaurants and catering businesses.

-- Culinary Arts, Associate of Technical Arts - learn food production, service and management to prepare for positions as cooks, kitchen managers, servers and hosts in the food service industry and the skills needed to enter management training positions in fine dining, fast food and institutional food service.
-Begin the program fall, winter or spring.
+- Culinary Arts Associate of Technical Arts – learn food production, service and management to prepare for positions as cooks, kitchen managers, servers and hosts in the food service industry and the skills needed to enter management training positions in fine dining, fast food, and institutional food service.
+Begin the program in fall, winter, or spring quarters.

 - Baking Degree and Certificate – prepare for an entry level career in pastries or baking.